Husskz35/World-of-Computer/ReadMe.md

 really another world.
 It has information about me.
 It is my first time knowing about Unix and learning different commands.
-The directory is divided into five folders, each folder has a little information about me.The folers are as follows:
+The directory is divided into five folders, each folder has a little information about me.The folders are as follows:

 1.Who am I?